shusann01116/disney-wait-time-app/README.md

 # disney-wait-time-app

-An app collecting the waiting time in the TDL
+An app collecting the wait time of the Tokyo Disney Land & Sea attractions